The first Visual Assembly should have been so different.

 And as we talked of turning carparks into homes and where to plant the bamboo trees our artists in the field were marking out our plans in real time.
 Chalking, spraying, making links – recording, ordering, making sense – at least it seemed so as we spoke.

 But what did Portobello’s market folk see when turning up the following day?
-Mysterious markings on the ground, a secret code, a missive from another age.
+Mysterious markings on the ground, a secret code, a message from another age.
 A vision of a world not ours, as strange perhaps as Auroch on the walls of Lascaux Cave.
 A glimpse of somewhere else, a different time and place.

 Where next?
 Who with?
 What will we dream?